Vanilla-OS/sdk/docs/contributing.md

   adds extra depedencies, please open an issue with your suggestion so the maintainers can decide whether it should be implemented.
 This will avoid unnecessary work that may not be merged.
+- **Command-Line Tools**:
+   Use of command-line tools under the hood should always be considered a last resort.
+Whenever command-line tools are used, it is useful to map a wrapper to allow more practical usage.
+In such cases, the wrapper should be placed in the `pkg/v1/legacy` package.

 ## Package Structure